ggstuart/web-application-development/content/welcome/hello-world/index.md

 1. We added *hyperlinks* to allow us to navigate between pages.
 1. We added *CSS rulesets* to provide different styles on each page.
 1. We added JavaScript code to modify the *DOM* in response to user interaction.
-1. We saw how changes to the *CSS* can make drastic changes to how the content are presented in the browser.
+1. We saw how changes to the *CSS* can make drastic changes to how the content are presented in the browser, including how elements are positioned.

-We can now use the developer tools in *Chrome* to view the site from a developers perspective.